brain-link/scanhub/README.md

     docker compose build

 ### Starting Scanhub:

 Run:

     docker compose up --detach

+Open your browser and navigate to the default address "localhost".
+By default Scanhub uses a self-signed https certificate that will cause a security warning by the browser.
+You may ignore this warning for localhost during development.
+For production deployment see section "Deployment".

 ### Stopping Scanhub:

 Run:

     docker compose down

 ### Starting Scanhub and tools for development